 Hey, I'm Jesse.
 I'm a Producer, Mixer, Songwriter, Guitarist from Nashville, TN.
 I'd love to work with you on your next project!
 No matter what it is: full production, adding production to existing tracks, programming, mixing, playing guitar, or singing - I've got you covered!

 I have experience producing rock, metal, worship/CCM, pop, EDM, and hip-hop.
-Though I've been a lifelong singer and multi-instrumentalist, I've been producing for about 7 years.
-My credits list may not be quite as large as some others, but I am confident in my ability to be able to realize the creative vision of a song, and make sure that I exceed your expectations on every project.
+Though I've been a lifelong singer and multi-instrumentalist, I've been producing for about 10 years.
+I am confident in my ability to be able to realize the creative vision of a song, and make sure that I exceed your expectations on every project.

 - Two Top 20 Billboard Christian Rock Chart singles

 - One Top 20 Billboard AC Chart single